medra-ai/ur_rtde/doc/installation/installation.rst

     sudo apt install librtde

+If you are on Windows, you can install ur_rtde from this installer:

+:download:`Download ur_rtde.exe <../_static/ur_rtde-installer.exe>`

 If you only want to the use the Python interface, you can install ur_rtde through pip:

 .. code-block:: shell